yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_MarketItems.html.md

 This method retrieves information about your `MarketItem`s (explained below) from iTunesConnect or Google Play.
 This information includes prices, currencies, descriptions, etc.

-This method is called in `RefreshInventory`, which is called upon initialization.
+This method is called in `refreshInventory`, which is called upon initialization.

 ## CCMarketItems <a href="https://github.com/soomla/cocos2dx-store/blob/master/Soomla/domain/CCMarketItem.h" target="_blank"><img class="link-icon" src="/img/tutorial_img/linkImg.png"></a>